DBHammer/Touchstone-plus/README.md

  The configuration file path is ./conf/tool.json.
 Specifically, the configuration file tool.json is formatted to contain information such as database connection information and directory information.
 1. `databaseConnectorConfig`: Database connection information.
 It is the connection configuration information for connecting to the target database.
 2. `inputDirectory`: The directory where the query is located refers to the query ready for simulation.
-3. `outputDirectory`: The execution result storage directory refers to the directory where the parsed database information is stored.
+3. `outputDirectory`: The directory for storing parsed results and solver computation results.
-4. `newsqlDirectory`: The default schema name of the database, this is due to the characteristics of Postgresql, you must specify the schema that belongs to, here fill in the default public is good.
+4. `newsqlDirectory`: The directory of simulated queries obtained during the generation phase.
-5. `dataDirectory`: The default schema name of the database, this is due to the characteristics of Postgresql, you must specify the schema that belongs to, here fill in the default public is good.
+5. `dataDirectory`: The directory of simulated data obtained during the generation phase.
 ### Data Generation